Sleepytale Logo

 Rosie and the Garden of Sorry

-On a sunny morning in Tumbleleaf Town, a clumsy rhino named Rosie woke up with a yawn and a wobble.
+On a sunny morning in Tumbleleaf Town, a clumsy rhino named Rosie woke up with a yawn so wide her jaw popped twice.

-Her feet were huge and round, and sometimes they did not listen to her brain.
+Her feet were huge and round, and sometimes they did exactly what they wanted regardless of what her brain had planned.

 Rosie loved flowers more than anything.